Communicating with young members online procedure

 If we don’t answer your call straight away or it’s outside our office hours, please send us an email explaining your concern, or call us once our lines are open again.
 Please don’t text the out-of-hours number as we can’t see these messages.

-When sharing or collecting personal data about young members, make sure only parents and carers can see it.
 You might also want to think about whether your messages are encrypted, especially when sharing something like bank details.
 Encryption makes messages more secure and less likely someone can get access to the information who shouldn’t.
 WhatsApp and Facebook messenger use encryption, but Facebook groups don’t.

 Check our managing information policy and procedure to make sure you know how to share personal data safely.